Medical Assistant vs. CNA: Choosing Your First Step in the Healthcare Field

 Top skills for CNAs:3

 The BLS adds that MAs may benefit from being detail-oriented and having analytical skills that will assist them in maintaining patient charts and other administrative duties.1 CNAs, on the other hand, do well with strong communication skills and the physical stamina required to adequately care for their patients.1

 Medical assistant vs. CNA: Job outlook and salary

 You don’t want to choose a career path based on salary alone, but you do need to know that the time you invest in a new career will lead you to a stable job with plenty of opportunities for the foreseeable future.

 Medical assistants can expect job opportunities to grow much faster than the national average for all occupations.
-Thanks to the aging baby boomer population, the BLS predicts employment for this healthcare job to grow by 29 percent from 2016 to 2026.
-This is more than four times the national average of seven percent growth.
-Once MAs have landed that job, they can expect to earn a median annual wage of $32,480.1
+Due to the aging baby boomer population, the BLS projects employment for this healthcare job to grow by 18 percent from 2020 to 2030.1 This is more than double the national average of eight percent growth.
+Once MAs have landed that job, they can expect to earn a median annual wage of $35,850.1

 Medical assistant vs. CNA: Education requirements